crasowas/app_privacy_manifest_fixer/README.md

 #### 1. Add the Script in Xcode

-- Open your iOS project in Xcode, go to the **TARGETS** tab, and select your app target.
+- Open your iOS/macOS project in Xcode, go to the **TARGETS** tab, and select your app target.
 - Navigate to **Build Phases**, click the **+** button, and select **New Run Script Phase**.
 - Rename the newly created **Run Script** to `Fix Privacy Manifest`.
 - In the **Shell** script box, add the following code: